-On August 9, 2019, in connection with the Recapitalization Transaction (see Note 5 - Debt), the Company issued 200,000 shares of Series A Senior Preferred Stock (the "Series A Preferred Stock"), \$0.001 par value per share, to the Investor Parties (the "New Preferred Equity").
-As of September 30, 2022 and December 31, 2021, 200,000 shares of Series A Preferred Stock were outstanding.
+On August 9, 2019, the Company entered into and consummated multiple, binding definitive agreements (collectively, the "Recapitalization Transaction") among various investor parties to recapitalize the Company's balance sheet.
+In connection with the Recapitalization Transaction, the Company issued 200,000 shares of Series A Senior Preferred Stock (the "Series A Preferred Stock"), \$0.001 par value per share, to the Investor Parties (the "New Preferred Equity").
+As of March 31, 2023 and December 31, 2022, 200,000 shares of Series A Preferred Stock were outstanding.